Chapter 9. Connection Points

 Implement the

-so that it responds to requests forIID_IConnectionPointContainer
+QueryInterfaceso that it responds to requests forIID_IConnectionPointContainer.Implement the

-interface for each source interface that the connectable object supports.Provide a connection map that is a table that associates an IID with a connection point implementation.
+IConnectionPointinterface for each source interface that the connectable object supports.Provide a connection map that is a table that associates an IID with a connection point implementation.

 Update the

-definition for the connectable object class in your IDL file to specify each source interface.
-Each source interface must have the[source]
+coclassdefinition for the connectable object class in your IDL file to specify each source interface.
+Each source interface must have the[source]attribute.
+The primary source interface should have the[default, source]attributes.Typically, you implement helper methods that call the sink methods for all connected sinks.

 You must call the helper methods at the appropriate times.